andreasspindler/Libpreempt/README.md

 # FAQ

-## Why can realtime tests fail?
+## Why can real-time tests fail?

-If the code is running under a RTOS and Linux RT-throttling is disabled, the only other thing known to mess with the realtime scheduling policies is the memory manager.
+If the code is running under a RTOS and Linux RT-throttling is disabled, the only other thing known to mess with the real-time scheduling policies is the memory manager.
 To disable pagefaults all pages must be locked before letting `pthread_create()` create FIFO or RR threads: